Customer Service Center

-Analog Devices uses six designators to inform our customers of where a product is in its life cycle.
-From emerging innovations to products that have been in production for twenty years, we understand that insight into life cycle status is an important criteria among the many design criteria customers must consider.
+Analog Devices uses six designators to inform our customers where a product is in its life cycle.
+From emerging innovations to products that have been in production for twenty years, we understand that insight into life cycle status is an important criteria that design criteria customers must consider.

 - Pre-Release: This product is new and engineering validation may still be underway.
 Quantities may be limited and design specifications may change while we ready the product for release to production.

 - Recommended for new designs: This product has been released to the market.
 The data sheet contains all final specifications and operating conditions.
 For new designs, ADI recommends utilization of these products.

 - Production: At least one model within this product family is in production and available for purchase.
 The product is appropriate for new designs but newer alternatives may exist.

 - Not Recommended for New Designs: This designates products ADI does not recommend broadly for new designs.